EnocFuentes/home/README.md

 # Enoc Fuentes
 I am experienced in...
 I attended ...
 I worked with...

-# Project 5: My fifth GIS Project
+# Analyzing Squirrel Nesting Habits on UMBC Campus
-*Completed June 2022*
+*Completed December 2022*
-* mapped and analyzed things that exist and events that happen on Earth
+* Collected trailcam data and mapped squirrel activity and nesting habits
 * more description
 * more description